-Now that consumers are largely comfortable shopping online and across channels, brands are finding themselves increasingly challenged in meeting the demand for a consistent, cohesive experience.
+Consumers are largely comfortable shopping online and across channels.
+Because of that, brands are finding themselves increasingly challenged in meeting the demand for a consistent, cohesive experience.

-It’s particularly worrisome in retail, where 78% of companies admit they lack a single brand experience across channels, despite the fact that 62% of brands have launched omnichannel services.
-However, the need for an effective omnichannel strategy is universal across industries, and it could be the single most important puzzle to solve in 2017.
+It’s particularly worrisome in retail.
+It’s reported 78% of companies admit they lack a single brand experience across channels, despite the fact that 62% of brands have launched omnichannel services.
+However, the need for an effective omnichannel strategy stretches across industries.
+And it could be the single most important puzzle to solve in 2017.

 Learn more about The Open Local Platform.

 This April, attendees at Rio SEO’s Local Search Summit will explore the omnichannel challenge in a structured roundtable led by Anthony Stagg from thinkDigitaldirect.
-Stagg, alongside Mattress Firm’s Bert Jackson and Rio SEO’s Cynthia Sener, will guide participants through an interactive discussion on the trends winning companies use to create seamless omnichannel experiences, whether the brand is mobile-first, mobile-only or primarily brick and mortar, but mobile sometimes.
+Stagg, alongside Mattress Firm’s Bert Jackson and Rio SEO’s Cynthia Sener, will guide participants through an interactive discussion.
+They will discuss trends winning companies use to create seamless omnichannel experiences.
+They will also tackle whether the brand is mobile-first, mobile-only or primarily brick and mortar, but mobile sometimes.